 To share a few examples of actions already underway across the University:

 In the Office of the Provost

 - Developing a one-credit online course on systemic anti-Black racism and anti-racism.
-First-year students are required to take this course, which will be available to all Pitt students beginning fall 2020.

 - Hiring Dr. John Wallace as the new vice provost for faculty diversity and development, a role that involves envisioning and overseeing Black faculty diversity and development.

 - Hiring an assistant director in the Center on Race and Social Problems to help establish the center as an interdisciplinary, University-wide hub for race-related research and faculty support.

 - Engaging a University-wide tenure and promotion committee in developing expectations and guidelines for counting diversity- and inclusion-related service and community-engaged research for promotion and tenure.

 - Launching an Anti-racism, Diversity, Equity and Inclusion Action Plan.
 This plan initiates an array of changes within the Division of Student Affairs, including:

 - Recruiting and training staff as restorative justice mediators to respond to bias incidents.